NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Upload_Data.md

 ### Asynchronous Transactions

-Biospecimen or clinical metadata files that were uploaded through the Submission Portal are initialized and validated without making changes to the project.
+Biospecimen or clinical metadata files that were uploaded through the Submission Portal are first validated without making changes to the project.
 See the entry in the [API Submission Guide](../../API/Users_Guide/Submission/#asynchronous-transactions) for more details.
-Files that not been committed yet can be seen in the [Transactions](Transactions.md) tab.
-These files, which have not yet been submitted to the project, can be committed or discarded using the two buttons on the right side of each transaction.
+Validated files that not been committed yet can be seen in the [Transactions](Transactions.md) tab.
+Metadata contained in these files can be committed (applied) to the project or discarded using the two buttons on the right side of each transaction.

 [![Commit_Discard](images/GDC_Submission_CommitDiscard.png)](images/GDC_Submission_CommitDiscard.png "Click to see the full image.")

 ## Step 3: GDC Data Transfer Tool

-The GDC Data Transfer Tool is used to upload submittable data files.
+The GDC Data Transfer Tool is used to upload submittable data files such as BAM and FASTQ files, slide images, and clinical and biospecimen supplement files.

 After the user uploads metadata through the Upload Data Wizard (e.g., read_group and submitted file metadata), the manifest will be available for download from the transaction report.